-Prerequisite: B Grade in either Year 10 Computer Systems, Media or Photography.
+Prerequisite: C Grade in either Year 10 Computer Systems, a B Grade in Year 10 Media or by interview.

-This course provides students with practical and technical skills that equip them to function effectively in their daily life and go onto further study in the areas of Internet of Things, Cyber Security, Software Engineering, Business Analysis, Systems Analysis and Data Mining.
+This course provides students with practical and technical skills that equip them to function effectively in their daily life and go onto further study in the areas of Cyber Security, Engineering, Computer Programming, Business Analysis, Systems Analysis and Data Mining.

 Pathway: Units 1 and 2 Year 11 lead to Year 12 Units 3 and 4 (ATAR)

-Prerequisite: B Grade in Year 10 Computer Systems, Media, Science Mainstream (and above) or Mathematics Intermediate B (and above).
+Prerequisite: B Grade in Year 10 Computer Systems or by interview.

 This certificate will be delivered over one year in Year 11.